orrymr/blog_r/content/post/post/zulu-stuff/2020-07-30-zulu-article-ucele-uthi-bazoboshwa-abasebenzi-bakahulumeni-abazobanjwa-benza-inkohlakalo.md

 2. What is Cele the minister of?
 3. What _has_ Cele announced?
 4. Who will be imprisoned?
 (Who is it that will be imprisoned)
+5. Who is the speaker of the president?

 ## Zulu